-But see what they offer, how much experience they have and how they sell their service.
+But see what they offer, how much experience they have, and how they sell their service.
 Get inspirations.
 This also helps you to get an idea of what rates you can ask for.
-If the majority of similar skilled freelancers ask for $20 and you have much less to offer or no experience, you won’t be successful with charging more than that.
+If the majority of similarly skilled freelancers ask for $20 and you have much less to offer or no experience, you won’t be successful with charging more than that.

 Most important: be honest!
 Yes, you can tailor your experience to the desired position.
 But never lie.
 Your client will find out if you are experienced or not.
 And a terrible review is the last thing you want to have when you try to land your first remote job.